Cost of Attendance 2017-2018

 Includes tuition and residential/non-residential fees as well as additional lodging.
 These are the cost of items that you pay directly to the school.

 Tuition: See chart below for tuition costs.
+View a quarterly breakdown of tuition and fees.
 Tuition and fee rates are expected to increase each year; new rates are effective September 1st each year.

 Residential/Non-residential Fees: See chart below for detailed fee costs.
 The Residential Fee covers basic overnight accommodations each session during the fall, winter, spring, and summer quarters at the Best Western or the Ladera Campus, meals, shuttle service and miscellaneous day use fees.
 M.A.
 Counseling and Ph.D.
 Clinical Programs are in session seven days/six nights during the summer quarter.
 The Psy.D.
 Clinical Program is not in session during the summer quarter.
 The M.A./Ph.D.
 Community/Liberation/Ecopsychology Program is not in residency during the summer (community fieldwork).
 The M.A./Ph.D.
 Mythological Studies and Ph.D.
 Psychotherapy Programs are in session five days/four nights in the summer quarter.
 First and second year students in the M.A./Ph.D.
 Somatic Program are not in session during the summer quarter, but third year students in the M.A./Ph.D.
 Somatic Program are in session five days/four nights in the summer quarter.
 M.A.
 Humanities & Creative Life Program is in residence four days/three nights once each quarter.
 The M.A./Ph.D.
 Depth Jungian and Archetypal Studies Program is in residence four days/three nights once each quarter.
 First year Ph.D.
 Depth Integrative Therapy and Healing Practices students are not in residence during the summer quarter.
 The Non-Residential/Commuter Fee includes meals, shuttle service, and miscellaneous day use fees for those living in the Santa Barbara/Ventura County area.